-Information on cases reported thus far in 2018 (Figure 2) indicates that IPD continues to occur more frequently in older age groups:
+Figure 2 shows information on cases reported between January and March 2019 and indicates that IPD continues to occur more frequently in older age groups:

 IPD in children under five years old

-Of the IPD cases reported in 2018, 43 were in children under five years of age and eligible for PCV13 vaccination, which is similar to total cases reported in 2017.
-From 2010 to 2017, between 26 and 53 cases were reported annually in those aged under five.
-Serotypes detected in children aged under five years for 2018 are shown in Table 1.
+Of the IPD cases reported between January and March 2019, 14 were in children under five years of age and eligible for PCV13 vaccination, which is similar to the number of cases for the same period in 2018.
+Serotypes detected in children aged under five years for the first quarter of 2019 are shown in Table 1.

-- one, or 2.3%, case was not yet discharged when the form was completed
+- three (21.4%) cases were not yet discharged when the form was completed

 Circulating serotypes of Streptococcus pneumoniae

 All IPD isolates and specimens should be sent to the reference laboratory for further typing and antimicrobial sensitivities.
 Typing results were available for 181 of the 223 cases reported in 2018 (81.2%).

 - 8 (46 cases)

 - 3 (11 cases)